 7.1 Common Questions

-- What is the difference between Belgian and American waffles?
-Belgian waffles are typically thicker with deep pockets, while American waffles are thinner and denser.
+- Belgian vs. American?
+Belgian are thicker with big pockets, American are thinner and denser.

 Conclusion